hskwakr/misc-javascript/projects/thirdweb-com/sdk/set-up-the-sdk/backend.md

 ## From a Private key

-THis instantiates the SDK with write-permissions directly from a wallet's private key.
+This instantiates the SDK with write-permissions directly from a wallet's private key.

 If you expose your private key, anyone can access your wallet's funds.
 Please proceed carefully.